ashikurbd71/ashikurbd71/README.md

  ### Ruby Medical Camp  💊

  <ul>
   <li><strong>Description:</strong> This is a medical camp management website.
 This website has roles of all three.
 Here participants can join different camps.
 Can register for upcoming Camps.Organizers can add new Camps from their dashboard.
-And he can manage them.Professionals can make wishes in the upcoming times </li>
+And he can manage them </li>
   <li><strong>Technology used:</strong> React.js, JavaScript, Tailwind CSS, Daisy UI, Express.js, MongoDB, and Firebase Stripe.</li>
   <li>
     <a href="https://github.com/ashikurbd71/Ruby-Medical-Camp-Client">Client side</a> | <a href="https://github.com/ashikurbd71/Ruby-Medical-Camp-Server">Server side</a> | <a href="https://ruby-medical-camps.surge.sh">Live site link</a>